k0pernicus/website/content/posts/deep_dive_into_crossover.md

 *Watch Dogs 2* : **Success**.

-## The Legacy Stack: When D3DMetal fails
+## The legacy stack: when D3DMetal fails

 I then tried to run *Tron 2.0*, a monolith classic from 2003 running on the LithTech engine (DirectX 9).